 Hocking Valley Health Services (HVHS) is a not-for-profit membership corporation located in Logan, Ohio.
 The purpose of HVHS is to provide healthcare and physician services and to own, lease, operate and/or provide healthcare facilities for the promotion of health in the area served by the Hospital.
 Additionally, HVHS is to conduct strategic healthcare planning and otherwise operate exclusively for the benefit and support of the Board of Trustees of the Hospital.
 The Board of Trustees of HVHS is elected by HVHS' members.
 The Board of Trustees of the Hospital controls 50% of the voting rights of the HVHS Board.
-HVHS has not entered into any financial activities as of or for the year ended December 31, 2019.
+HVHS has not entered into any financial activities as of or for the years ended December 31, 2019 and 2018.
 Therefore, the Hospital's financial statements exclude the activities of HVHS.

-16. RENTAL AGREEMENTS
+17. RENTAL AGREEMENTS

 In May 2018, the Foundation entered into an agreement with Hocking Valley Medical Group, Inc. and Jeffrey A. Blankenbeckler, D.D.S., LTD to rent property to be used as office space from May 2018 to April 2021.
-During 2019, \$96,000 was recognized as rental income.
+During 2019 and 2018, \$96,000 and \$51,297, respectively, was recognized as rental income.
 A schedule of the remaining minimum rental payments is below: